Domination

 4.1 Non-Moralized, Norm-Independent Theories

-While Pettit analyzes domination in terms of choice-interference, his favorite heuristic focuses directly on dominated agents, and the way they are social related to their dominators.
-To be dominated, for Pettit, is to fail “the eyeball test”: i.e., you cannot “look others in the eye without reason for the fear or deference that a power of interference might inspire” (2012: 84).
-Other theories share this emphasis on domination as a kind of power within a social relationship and tend to prefer it to talk of choice-interference (Lovett 2010; McCammon 2015).
+Furthermore, while Pettit analyzes domination in terms of choice-interference, his favorite heuristic focuses directly on dominated agents and the way they are social related to their dominators.
+To be dominated, for Pettit, is to fail “the eyeball test”: you cannot “look others in the eye without reason for the fear or deference that a power of interference might inspire” (2012: 84).

 Suppose that for various historical, economic, and cultural reasons, one group in some society manages to acquire a preponderance of social power, which it wields over the other groups in that society directly and without constraint, much to its own benefit.
-Since the subordinate groups are in no position to challenge directly the preeminence of the powerful group, they instead demand only that the various rights and privileges of the latter be written down, codified, and impartially enforced by independent judges.
+Since the subordinate groups are in no position directly to challenge the preeminence of the powerful group, they instead demand only that the various rights and privileges of the latter be written down, codified, and impartially enforced by independent judges.
 In time, let us suppose, the powerful group accedes to this demand, on the view that since the rules will be designed to benefit them, after all, there will be no significant cost in their doing so.
 (2012: 147)

 There is another way to account for proceduralism’s insistence that reliably enforced, common-knowledge rules reduce domination even without democratic constraints.
 When A alone decides whether and how to harass B, A’s power to harass B is checked only by A’s sense of what is best or what should be done.
 Suppose A lives in a society that introduces a reliably enforced, common-knowledge rule that A can harass B only by putting B in the stocks but may not whip B. This changes the situation both for A and B. Now, A alone does not decide whether and how to harass B: now, A is not checked simply by what A thinks they have reason to do.
 In this way, A’s power is less “deliberatively isolated” (McCammon 2015).
-If this is right, domination can be reduced even by non-democratic reforms.
-However, laws and other limits on individual power may be formed by whole groups in a deliberatively isolated manner, as under Jim Crow and apartheid, if the members of A’s group have input into the rules, but the members of B’s group do not.
-Empowered groups often dictate the terms of their dealings with subordinated groups based only on their own sense of how things should be, and the deliberatively isolated power of groups may be strengthened by measures that reduce the deliberative isolation of individuals.
+Lovett’s more recent work shares this emphasis.
+Proceduralism about domination, in Lovett’s The Well-Ordered Republic, involves multiform ways of reducing how B’s practical situation depends on what A does or doesn’t do: “the idea is simply that any sort of public constraint on the ability of one person or group to frustrate the choices of another might count as suitable” for the reduction of domination (2022, 56).

 4.2 Moralized, Norm-Independent Theories

 Norm-independent, moralized theories of domination are less influential than non-moralized varieties.
 Even so, their appeal is easy to see.
 There is straightforward reason to moralize domination: i.e., dominators use their power to do bad things.
-Slave masters rape and assault their slaves.
-Men within patriarchy rape and assault women.
+So-called masters sexually assault the enslaved.
+Men within patriarchy sexually assault women.
 Domination allows evil deeds go unpunished.
-This impunity is perhaps what matters most to those who think of domination in a moralized way.
-To be sure, not that every act of moral wrong manifests domination.
-When a master tortures his slave, this is domination; but when a slave gets the drop on his master and tortures him it may not be, even on the assumption that both cases of torture are wrong.
+This impunity is perhaps what matters most to moralized theories.
+Of course, not every instance of wrongdoing manifests domination.
+When a slaver tortures the enslaved, this is domination; but when the latter gets the drop on a slaver and tortures him it may not be, even on the assumption that both cases of torture are wrong.
 Why?
-The difference is in what the master will face as a consequence for torturing the slave, as opposed to what the slave will face for torturing the master.
-The master wrongs the slave with impunity; the slave wrongs the master only at grave risk from the enforcers of the system that enslaves him.
-To get domination instead of wrongdoing, it is necessary to include a requirement like this: as a first pass, A dominates B just because A can wrong B in the context of an asymmetric power relation favoring A. If A can wrong B with impunity, and B knows this, A will be well-positioned to exercise control over B. B will know that refusal to comply with A may result in violation of B’s rights or interests.
+The difference is in what the slaver will face as a consequence for torturing the enslaved, as opposed to what the enslaved will face for torturing the slaver.
+The slaver wrongs the enslaved with impunity; the enslaved wrongs the slaver only at grave risk from the enforcers of the system that enslaves her.
+To get domination instead of wrongdoing, it is necessary to include a requirement like this: as a first pass, A dominates B just because A can wrong B with impunity.
+A will be well-positioned to exercise control over B. B will know that refusal to comply with A may result in violation of B’s rights or interests.

 The most common approaches to moralization without norm-dependence couch domination in terms of violating “basic” or “best” interests.
 Allen (1999), Lukes (2005), and Wartenberg (1990) are primary advocates of a “basic” interests approach.
 Kittay (1999: 34), Laborde (2013: 285), and Shapiro (2012: 310; 2016: 23) share an emphasis on “best” interests.
-Shapiro looks to local custom for guidance about the standard for legitimate power, unless those customs dramatically undercut the interests of the less powerful.
+Shapiro looks to local custom for guidance about the standard for legitimate power unless those customs dramatically undercut the interests of the less powerful.
 For example, he is happy to leave judgments of legitimate parental power to parents, except for those who would deny their children education and healthcare.
 The baseline is what is necessary to live as “a normal adult” in the context of contemporary democracies (2012: 294).
 Laborde moralizes basic interests by appeal to what “we have reason to value” (2013: 285), as opposed to what people might actually value.
 A non-moralized account of basic interests, of course, might connect interests to what people actually value, regardless of what they have reason to value.
-But this would leave us in the awkward position of being unable to recognize domination in brainwashed slaves who value their subordination.
+But this would leave us in the awkward position of being unable to recognize domination in the sufficiently brainwashed or propagandized.

 4.3 Non-Moralized, Norm-Dependent Theories

-When we take a hard look at the most obvious cases of domination—masters, tyrants, patriarchs—we’ll probably notice that they all claim authority.
-The Paradigms all typically think of themselves as the ones who make the rules, and that their subjects have an obligation to comply.
-To say that dominators, as such, always claim this kind of authority is to endorse a norm-dependent theory: that A dominates B by virtue of having a kind of socially legitimate power over them.
-Not all social power operates in this way—or doesn’t seem to.
-The neighborhood mob boss who comes by your shop demanding protection money almost certainly does not expect you to think of his command, “Pay up or else!”, as an expression of legitimate authority backed by sanctions.
-Plausibly, the typical mob boss cares only that you recognize him as a source of credible threats and comply.
-According to most norm-dependent theories, this means that the mob boss does not dominate.
+Not all social power operates through norms—or doesn’t seem to.
+The neighborhood mob boss who comes by your shop demanding protection money almost certainly does not expect you to take his command “Pay up or else!” as an expression of legitimate authority.
+The typical mob boss cares only that you recognize him as a source of credible threats and comply.
+According to most norm-dependent theories, this means the mob boss does not dominate.
+(Hasan 2021, for example, is perfectly explicit about this.)
 Domination is always power “under color of right”.
-The mob boss acts under no such colors.
-The patriarch, by contrast, believes that his commands create obligations for those within his household; and this - not merely his power to interfere with choice—is why he dominates.
+The mob boss acts under no such colors—he is one of Gädeke’s muggers who fail to dominate.
+The patriarch, by contrast, is empowered by his society to expect his commands to obligate those within his household; and this—not merely his power to interfere with choice—is why he dominates.
 Here, norm-dependent theories part company from their norm-independent competitors: the latter will tend to see both the mob boss and the patriarch as sources of domination.

 As canvassed above, norm-dependence and moralization are separate issues.
 We don’t need a theory of the right or the good to tell us whether someone has power legitimized by local social norms or laws.
 Of course, we do need a moral theory to tell us if social norms or laws are right or just or truly legitimate.
 As we will see in the next section, the most influential norm-dependent theories of domination tie it to a specific failure to respect the actual moral authority of the dominated, and so offer a moralized as well as norm-dependent theory.

+Also, norm-dependent, non-moralized conceptions are perhaps best equipped to diagnose domination where the dominated have internalized justifications for their status.
+Neorepublicans often highlight how victims of domination don’t have enough power to contest their position, but what about cases where victims of domination are unwilling to contest because they accept a worldview that justifies their domination?
+Michael Thompson calls such unwillingness a manifestation of constitutive domination: the way “norms, institutions, and values of the community shape the rationality of subjects to accept forms of power and social relations and collective goals as legitimate forms of authority” (2018: 44).
 In so doing, he resists standard neorepublican talk of “arbitrary” power.
 Domination is constitutive just because it is not regarded as arbitrary by those under its sway.
 Instead, he claims, domination is the expression of widely rationalized and internalized norms.
+Hasan even says that chattel slavery would have been an institution of “mere force” instead of domination had no one “ever and in any way” regarded slavers power as legitimate (2021, 311).
 Certainly, if we agree that all power necessarily involves legitimacy claims (see Azmanova 2012: 49–50), it makes sense to think that intense varieties of social power, like domination, will go hand-in-hand with thoroughgoing acceptance of legitimacy claims.

 4.4 Moralized, Norm-Dependent Theories

-It doesn’t look like we must appeal to moral concepts to say whether a powerful person can or cannot dictate social norms; but, for an influential cluster of theories, the norm-dependence of domination is constructed in specifically moral terms.
+We don’t have to appeal to moral concepts to say whether a powerful person can or cannot dictate social norms; but, for an influential cluster of theories, the norm-dependence of domination is constructed in specifically moral terms.
 This is an understandable move.
 After all, if we think domination is always expressed through norms, and we think that domination is morally illegitimate even when socially legitimate, it makes sense to think of domination as a specific failure to reckon with morally legitimate norms.
 For theories of domination that are moralized as well as norm-dependent, we diagnose domination not just as power expressed through authority claims, but as a specific kind of morally illegitimate authority.

 Forst favors the language of reasons in identifying the broader category of power of which domination is a subset.
 All social power, he says, is power “within the space of reasons”—specifically justifying reasons.
 This is why he calls his account of power noumenal: power is not based merely on the control of material resources, but instead on influence over what other agents see as justified thought or action.
 That you have a lot of some material resource—say, money—is irrelevant from the perspective of power unless you can use it to alter what others think they have most reason to do.
 In general, Forst says, power is “the capacity of A to motivate B to think or do something that B would otherwise not have thought or done” (2015: 115).
 It is clear enough that such power has innocent varieties: when a teacher shows a student a new way to solve a math problem, they motivate them to think and do in ways they would not otherwise.
 Gentle persuasion between friends manifests the same power.

 Similarly, Forst measures dominating power against an explicitly moralized baseline—power dominates to the extent that it is exercised outside a structure of democratic institutions designed to secure and respect the equal authority of each citizen to offer and receive adequate justifications (Forst 2013).
 Noumenal power within social relationships becomes domination when agents within that relationship are denied their right to justification: i.e., their right to participate as free equals in the space of reasons (2015: 116–117).
-Interestingly, Forst’s theory, like Blunt’s non-moralized theory and unlike Richardson’s, apparently allows for domination outside official structures of authority.
+Interestingly, Forst’s theory, like Blunt’s non-moralized theory and unlike Richardson’s and Gädeke’s, apparently allows for domination outside official structures of authority.
 Dominators, Forst says, “seal off” the space of reasons by denying our right to receive and offer adequate justifications, but there are many ways to do this.
 One way is simply through the threat of violence.
 If a mob boss has all the guns and muscle, he will be able to crowd the shop owner completely out of the justificatory space.
 What the shop owner might believe about what they have reason to think and do is irrelevant, given the price they will pay for non-compliance.

 Again, if we understand the power required for domination as a kind of authority, it makes sense to diagnose the presence or absence of domination in terms of illicit authority.
 When illicit normative authority counts as such because it is claimed by a powerful few, we are pushed firmly in the direction of a reckoning with the normative authority of all.
 Of course, once this reckoning has begun, it is natural to diagnose domination in broadly Kantian terms as the absence of institutions securing respect for our autonomy.
 (See Bohman 2004 for a similar approach applied to international relations.)

 Norm-dependent or moralized theories identify domination with some varieties of unrestrained asymmetric power and not others, whether it be power to dictate the norms of a social relationship, to establish legitimizing narratives, to alter the shape of our supposed rights and duties, to close us off from the space of reasons, to violate our basic interests, or to do us wrong.
 This makes them more vulnerable to the possibility that domination can take some form not captured by any of these specific powers.
-Lovett—an advocate of a non-moralized, norm-independent theory—worries that moralized or norm-dependent theories tend toward a kind of historical or cultural myopia, seeing domination only in whatever “forms of social power happen to be the predominant instruments of domination” here and now or in time gone by (2010: 92).
+Lovett worries that moralized or norm-dependent theories tend toward a kind of historical or cultural myopia, seeing domination only in whatever “forms of social power happen to be the predominant instruments of domination” here and now or in time gone by (2010: 92).
 He recommends we see some of the powers highlighted by moralized or norm-dependent theories as varieties of domination, but remain alert to other forms it might assume.
 Of course, devotees of moralization or norm-dependency may respond that the leading non-moralized/norm-independent contenders see domination where there is none, fail to see its specific threat, or cry “domination” where some other social evil is really the problem.

 6. Conclusion

-A related question, at present under-explored in the literature, is how domination does or does not relate to other concepts often used to describe power-related injustices: for example, exploitation, oppression, and subjugation.
+A related question, at present under-explored in the literature, is how domination does or does not relate to other concepts often used to describe power-related injustices: for example, oppression and subjugation.
 Young (1990 [2011]) distinguishes between domination and oppression, identifying the former with asymmetric power over action and the contexts of action, and the latter with the more diffuse and sometimes unconscious shaping of institutions in ways that deny some social groups the capacity to understand and express themselves except from the perspective of the privileged.
 Unfortunately, few have followed her in working out a similar division of labor between these concepts.
-(For an interesting exceptions, see Bellamy 2007: 151–152.)
-More common is the neorepublican assumption that concern for injustices like oppression can be folded into concern for domination (Pettit 1997: 80).
+(For an interesting exception, see Bellamy 2007: 151–152.)
+More common is the neorepublican assumption that concern for injustices like oppression can be folded into concern for domination (Pettit 1997: 80; Lovett 2022).
 Just as all theories of domination are not equally suited to every task we might put them to, it may be that attention to domination itself should be supplemented by attention to other varieties of injustice.
 If nothing else, recent work on domination has dramatically sharpened our understanding of such injustice, even if all its varieties cannot usefully be diagnosed as manifestations of this single ill.

 Bibliography